anywhichway/flexroute/README.md

 Data transformation ability was an accidental discovery.

 # Change History (Reverse Chronological Order)

+2023-12-09 v0.0.9-a added URL to all requests, an object equivalent of url (which is usually a string)

 2023-12-07 v0.0.8-a enhanced websocket to be a general topic based message buss